Apollon77/daikin-controller-cloud/README.md

 Library to generate/retrieve tokens to communicate with the Daikin cloud and to control Daikin devices via the cloud adapters like (BRP069C4x).

+## Disclaimer
+**All product and company names or logos are trademarks™ or registered® trademarks of their respective holders.
+Use of them does not imply any affiliation with or endorsement by them or any associated subsidiaries!
+This personal project is maintained in spare time and has no business goal.**
+**Daikin is a trademark of DAIKIN INDUSTRIES, LTD.**

 ## Description
 The newer Daikin devices sold since 2020 contain a newer Wifi Adapter (e.g. BRP069C4x) which only connects to the Daikin Cloud and is no longer reachable locally.
 These devices are only controllable with the Daikin Onecta App.